 The Group determines the classification of the liability on the date of initial recognition.
 All liabilities are initially recognized at fair value.
-After initial recognizion, the accounting treatment of financial liabilities is based on their classification as follows:
+After initial recognition, the accounting treatment of financial liabilities is based on their classification as follows:

-Financial liabilities at fair value through profit or loss
+Financial liabilities at fair value through statement of comprehensive loss

-Financial liabilities at fair value through profit or loss include financial liabilities designated upon initial recognition as at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities designated upon initial recognition as at fair value through statement of comprehensive loss.